Soccer-Don't mention 1950! England head to scene of U.S. upset

 FLUKE GOAL?

-Some said the goal was a fluke, coming off the back of Gaetjens' head without him realising.
+Some said the goal was a fluke, coming off the back of Gaetjens' head without him realizing.
 It did not matter.

 The rest of the game was backs to the wall for the Americans, with goalkeeper Frank Borghi coming time-and-again to their rescue.
 The mainly Brazilian crowd got behind the underdogs and, amazingly, they somehow held on.